 - Clean the outer dryer vent, too, if you are able to access it.
 Make sure that nothing in front of it that could block the flow of air.

-For a more thorough cleaning, it is highly recommended to hire a dryer vent service that could check and clean the dryer vent for you.
+For more thorough cleaning, it is highly recommended to hire a dryer vent service that could check, clean the dryer vent for you and perform vent repair if needed.
 They have the proper tools and equipment to do so and they are licensed and highly trained.
 Hiring an expert to clean the dryer vent is totally crucial in maintaining the house, the people that live in it, and the pets that have become part of the family.